manymoments/manymoments.github.io/_posts/2022-11-20-pbft-via-locked-braodcast.md

 ### External Validity

 External validity is proven by induction on the chain of lock-certificates.
 For a lock-certificate that is formed with an $EV_{\text{LB-PBFT}}$ check that has no prior lock, external validity is part of the $EV_{\text{LB-PBFT}}$ function check.
-For a lock-certificate that is formed with an $EV_{\text{LB-PBFT}}$ check that checks a previous lock-certificate, then this new lock certificate must use the same value as the previous lock-certificate.
+For a lock-certificate that is formed with an $EV_{\text{LB-PBFT}}$ check that checks a previous lock-certificate, then this new lock-certificate must use the same value as the previous lock-certificate.
 Hence an induction argument shows that any lock-certificate must have an externally valid value.

 ### Time and Message Complexity